cjl2183/FilterAgeChange/README.md

 - 10% testing

 ## Results
-The accuracy of predicting ages was vastly improved to 52% accuracy in the holdout sample.
+After retraining the accuracy of predicting ages was vastly improved to 52% accuracy in the holdout sample.

 ![TrainingResults](/img/TrainingResults.png "Training Results")